Online programming

 3rd Tuesday of the month, 7 to 8:30 p.m.

-Open to 2SLGBTQIA+ caregivers or caregivers of a person living with dementia who identifies as 2SLGBTQIA+ anywhere in B.C.
+Open to 2SLGBTQIA+ caregivers or caregivers of a person living with dementia who identifies as 2SLGBTQIA+ anywhere in BC and the Yukon.

 1st Wednesday of the month, 7 to 8:30 p.m.